Patsy Kensit: Rise to fame

 In 1983, she starred as the leading character in the TV series Luna.
 The following year she starred in the children's play The Prattling Princess.
 In 1985, she starred in the films Silas Marner and The Corsican Brothers.

 In 1983, with her brother Jamie Kensit, she helped set up the band Eighth Wonder, which included Steve Grantley and Geoff Beauchamp.

 In 1985, Kensit pursued a dual career as a singer and an actress.
 She starred as Eppie in an adaptation of Silas Marner, with Ben Kingsley.
 At the time, Kensit stated: "All I want is to be more famous than anything or anyone".

 In 1986, she won the lead female role in the film version of Absolute Beginners, based on the book by Colin MacInnes.
 In November 1987, she sang a duet with the Italian singer and songwriter Eros Ramazzotti, entitled La luce buona delle stelle ("The Good Light of the Stars").

 In 1988, Kensit's band Eighth Wonder had two Top 40 singles: "I'm Not Scared", written by Neil Tennant and Chris Lowe and produced by the Pet Shop Boys and Phil Harding (for PWL), which reached Number 7 in the British charts.
 "Cross My Heart" reached Number 13.
 Although the band's success quickly waned, Kensit focused solely on her acting career, appearing in the 1989 film Lethal Weapon 2 as Rika van den Haas, a South African consulate secretary with whom detective Martin Riggs, played by Mel Gibson, falls in love.

 In 1991, she had a leading role in the romantic comedy, Does This Mean We're Married? during which she sings the song "Rambo Doll".

 Kensit appeared in the 1991 film Twenty-One, for which she received a nomination for Independent Spirit Award for Best Female Lead.
 Of her role, Variety magazine wrote, "Fans of Kensit get plenty of her; her lovely face and form are always the center of attention.
 The cool control with which she executes the role is admirable".
 In 1992, she had a leading role in the British film Blame it on the Bellboy as Miss Carolyn Wright, a desperate estate agent in Venice who would stop at nothing to clinch a deal.

 In 1995, Kensit starred with Kristin Scott Thomas and Mark Rylance in Angels & Insects, which was directed by Philip Haas, and was nominated for an Academy Award for Costume Design.
 Kensit's last major lead film role was in the Newcastle-based The One and Only.

-2004–2010
+2004–present

 In 2004, Kensit joined the cast of soap opera Emmerdale as Sadie King, and also regularly featured in the third series of Channel 4's Bo' Selecta!, along with its 2005 spin-off series A Bear's Tail.
 Kensit's success as the soap super-bitch in a popular comedy brought her back to the public's attention.
 In September 2006, Kensit left Emmerdale, stating that commuting to Yorkshire and the time away from her sons was too stressful.